 Payments for student's accounts, declining balances, or parking permits can be made electronically by signing onto the portal.
+Direct debit payment (ACH/electronic check) is available at no charge.
+Visa/MasterCard, Discover; American Express can be used with a 2.9% fee required.
 All payments are in US\$.